On this page, you'll learn about the motivation for Prisma and how it compares to other database tools like ORMs and SQL query builders.

 - Healthy constraints that prevent common pitfalls and antipatterns

-- An abstraction that make the right thing easy ("pit of success")
+- An abstraction that makes the right thing easy ("pit of success")

 - Type-safe database queries that can be validated at compile time